Propagation of weakly advantageous mutations in cancer cell population: Methods

 \subsection{Stochastic simulations with Gillespie algorithm}

-In the subsections above, we have derived several deterministic results concerning travelling mutation waves, their shapes (widths) and velocities, and their influence on the cancer population size.
-Here we describe the methodology for verifying these results based on the stochastic simulation approach.
-We use Gillespie stochastic simulation algorithm \cite{Gillespie_1976} to draw random times of events of cells deaths, divisions and mutations, based on intensities Eq~(\ref{eq:death_intensity}), Eq~(\ref{eq:birth_fit}) and probabilities Eq~(\ref{eq:muts_inten_fit}).
+In the subsections above, we have derived deterministic results concerning travelling mutation waves, their shapes (widths) and velocities, and their influence on the cancer population size.
+These results were verified by using stochastic simulations.
+The elaborated stochastic simulations algorithm is described here.
+We use Gillespie stochastic simulation method \cite{Gillespie_1976} to draw random times of events of cells deaths, divisions and mutations, based on intensities Eq~(\ref{eq:death_intensity}), Eq~(\ref{eq:birth_fit}) and probabilities Eq~(\ref{eq:muts_inten_fit}).
 In our implementation of the Gillespie algorithm, the state of the process is $N$ - dimensional vector, where $N$ is the number of cells (population size), each element corresponds to one cell and its entry is determined by the number $l$ of mutations harboured by the cell.
 Initially, the state vector contains entries equal to $0$ since the initial mutation number is zero for all cells.
 The initial value of $N$ is set to $N=N_C$.

 In each simulation cycle/loop, time instants corresponding to potentially occurring events of deaths and births are randomly drawn from exponential distribution and scaled by intensities Eq~(\ref{eq:death_intensity}), Eq~(\ref{eq:birth_fit}) following from population size and numbers of mutations in each cell.
 For each cell birth, a possible mutation event is generated randomly as a Bernoulli trial with probability $p_f$.
 To increase efficiency, we use tau - leap version of the Gillespie algorithm \cite{Marchetti_et_al_book_2017}.
 The parameter of the simulation algorithm $\tau$ should be much smaller than the unit of time.
 Based on simulation experiments, we consider the range $0.005 \le \tau \le 0.05$ as a reasonable choice.